 Guided imagery involves closing your eyes and imagining that you are in a positive and calming place.
 It could be on the beach or in the forest, for instance.
 You imagine that you are alone walking through this peaceful scene, looking at the beautiful sights, hearing the relaxing sounds.
 You can do this practice yourself, or you can find a guided imagery recording to help you do this.

 Supplements like Ashdawagna or St John’s wort are great for easing anxiety and promoting relaxation.
 Both are extracted from flowering plants and can be purchased in pill form.
 Those who struggle to sleep could also try magnesium supplements, as these can be beneficial to get a better night’s rest.
+Now that company websites like Unify Health Labs are available to search for the perfect supplement for you, there's really no excuse to not be getting the right vitamins into your diet!
 Another great product to try is CBD oil.
 It’s extracted from the marijuana plant, but it is not the same compound that can produce the marijuana-associated ‘high.’
 The oil can be used to relax and feel calm after a hard day.
-CBD Giant have plenty of great CBD products available.

 During times of tension, relaxing music can be lovely to listen to.
 Find something that’s slow, full of nature sounds, and melodic.
 There are many of playlists of soothing or meditative music to try.
 Simply lay down, put some calming music on in the background and allow yourself to unwind.
 Natural sounds like the waves or birds chirping can help us to feel peaceful and rest.